sframe-wg/sframe/draft-ietf-sframe-enc.md

 Applications MUST ensure that each (KID, CTR) combination is used for exactly one encryption operation.
-Typically this is done by assigning each sender a KID or set of KIDs, then having each sender use the CTR field to uniquely identify each encryption operation.
+Typically this is done by assigning each sender a KID or set of KIDs, then having each sender use the CTR field as a monotonic counter, incrementing for each plaintext that is encrypted.
+Note that in addition to its simplicity, this scheme minimizes overhead by keeping CTR values as small as possible.

 Both the counter and the key id are encoded as integers in network (big-endian) byte order, in a variable length format to decrease the overhead.
+The length of each field is up to 8 bytes and is represented in 3 bits in the SFrame header:
-The length of each field is up to 8 bytes and is represented in 3 bits in the SFrame header: 000 represents a length of 1, 001 a length of 2, etc.
+000 represents a length of 1, 001 a length of 2, etc.

 The first byte in the SFrame header has a fixed format and contains the header metadata: